 Curious about what it would be like to do daytime gigs in schools?

-Well, here’s exactly how a typical day went for me recently . . .
+Well, here’s exactly how a typical day went for me just before the COVID shutdown . . .

 (And how much I earned in the process.)

 As mentioned elsewhere, I literally stumbled into school performing back in 1995, and I now find it to be among the most satisfying things I do as a musician.

 On a good day – which most of them truly are – the teachers value what I do, the kids eat it up, and real learning occurs.